- Home

 The land of a thousand flavors, Thailand is known for its exciting and diverse cuisine.
 As well as fine dining options, street food is a huge part of the Thai way of life.
 You can buy delicious dishes like pad thai and som tam for as little as 50 THB (approx $1.40 USD / $1.30 EUR).

-In Vietnam the use of a spoon and fork is generally preferred, and the use of chopsticks is mainly for noodle dishes.
-Tipping isn't required but is considered.
+In Thailand, the use of a spoon and fork is the standard for most dishes, while chopsticks are mainly reserved for noodle dishes.
+Tipping is not required but is appreciated — 20–50 THB for good restaurant service is customary.

 Tourists visiting Thailand should be aware that generally it's a safe country, but should exercise caution still.
 There are incidents of pickpocketing which occur frequently in tourist hotspots, therefore tourists should always be on the lookout for their personal belongings.

-In Bangkok, we strongly advise you to not use unlicensed taxis and to use a reputable service like Grab.
-Chiang Mai is famous for its mountain roads, which can be quite tricky to drive in general, and which become almost impenetrable during the rainy season.
+In Bangkok, travelers are strongly advised to avoid unlicensed taxis and use reputable ride-hailing services like Grab instead.
+Chiang Mai is known for its winding mountain roads, which can be challenging to navigate, especially during the rainy season.

 Emergency numbers: 191, Tourist Police: 1155.
 All people are recommended to have a travel insurance that includes emergency medical and assistance services in case of accidents or any medical condition.